amigojapan/VoxAssist/README.md

 ./VoxAssist.lua

-# Join me in irc.libera.chat in channel #BlindOE
+# Join me in irc.libera.chat in channels #VoxAssist and #BlindOE